Ninja-Squad/ninja-squad.github.com/_posts/2019-05-06-what-is-angular-ivy.md

 it takes all your HTML and generates the JS code necessary.
 This compiler (and the runtime) has been completely rewritten over the last year, and this is what Ivy is about.
-Thi is not the first rewrite:
+This is not the first rewrite:
 Ivy stands for 'IV', 4 in roman numbers.
 The last time was in Angular 4.0, and maybe you did not even noticed it 😊.